Hessery/Portfolio/README.md

 [**Crazy Eight Collector**](https://oke-oku.itch.io/crazy-eight-collector)
 A tile based stacking game with a twist.
-Everything.
+Solo Developer.

 [**EasyForms**](https://marketplace.yoyogames.com/assets/10060/easyforms)
 A super flexible tool for creating functional window/form based UI with minimal code.
-The lot of it.
+Solo Developer.

 [**Not what you're looking for?**](./older-experiences.md)
-I have more experience that is not directly tied to these projects, some of which I picked up on personal projects that never saw the light of day.
+I have more experience that is not directly tied to these projects, some of which I picked up on personal projects.

 ---